 Anything listed here can be freely used by teams to solve problems.
-Teams are empowered to take this decision by themselves to introduce this tech into their tech stack.
+Teams are empowered to take the decision by themselves to introduce this tech into their tech stack.
 They’ll find templates, guidelines and best working practices.
 We also add info on who’s our internal expert so we can share knowledge easily.

-This will be technologies we’re deprecating and want to make sure we do not continue to build new solutions with or those where we have had no traction.
-By putting things into hold we make sure we continue to move our technology stack forward removing old technology over time.
+This will be technologies we’re deprecating and want to make sure we do not continue to build new solutions with, or those where we have had no traction.
+By putting things into Hold we make sure we continue to move our technology stack forward removing old technology over time.

 We review our Tech Radar monthly at our Platform Guild meetings